-But, if you choose to take the road less traveled, you'll find yourself on the King's Highway.
-The King's Highway was a key trade route for over 3,000 years, where public transportation doesn’t dare tackle the road.
+But, if you choose to take the road less traveled, you'll find yourself on the King's Highway, a key trade route for over 3,000 years, where public transportation doesn’t dare tackle the road.
 A series of switchback turns traverse two spectacular canyons, Wadi Mujib in the north, and Wadi Hasa in the south.
-At one point there's 18km of tarmac to cover an actual distance of 4km.
+At one point, there's 11mi (18km) of tarmac to cover an actual distance of 2.5mi (4km).

 You can charter a taxi to tackle the highway.
-It takes all day to travel between Amman and Petra, however there are plenty of sights along the way, including ruins, a nature reserve, and viewpoints above both canyons.
-Try it out, take the road less traveled!
+It takes all day to travel between Amman and Petra, but there are plenty of sights along the way, including ruins, a nature reserve, and viewpoints above both canyons.

 Along the Great Rift Valley is the Dana Nature Reserve, an ecologically diverse sanctuary, home to hundreds of species of plants and animals.
 It makes a great overnight stop to explore the traditional village of Dana, or to hike into Petra.

-Hire a Bedouin guide and his Landcruiser, and you'll be surprised to hear that Wadi Rum receives only a fraction of the visitors compared to Petra.
-Spend a night at a Bedouin camp to learn about your guide and his family, and marvel at the stars after dark.
+With its magnificent landscapes, you'll be surprised to hear that Wadi Rum receives only a fraction of the visitors compared to Petra.
+Hire a Bedouin guide and his Landcruiser, spend a night at a Bedouin camp to learn about your guide and his family, and marvel at the stars after dark.

-Visit Wadi Rum at the height of summer and chances are you'll have almost 300 square kilometres of desert completely to yourself.
-Sure, it's hotter than hell but your guide will know exactly where to find shade for a tea break at any time of day.
+Visit Wadi Rum at the height of summer, and chances are you'll have almost 115mi2 (300km2) of desert completely to yourself.
+Yes, it's brutally hot, but your guide will know exactly where to find shade for a tea break at any time of day.

 But, there is more than one way to explore Petra.
-Visit at night via romantic candle lit pathways (for which you will pay extra) or visit at dawn, and see the first light begin to hit the famous Treasury, an ornate tomb 43m tall, and carved from sheer rock.
+Visit at night via romantic candle lit pathways (for which you will pay extra) or visit at dawn, and see the first light begin to hit the famous Treasury, an ornate tomb 140ft (43m) tall, and carved from sheer rock.
 Best of all?
-You'll have it almost completely to yourself!
+You'll have it almost completely to yourself.

 There are a number of options to trek near the Dead Sea up lush, stunning canyons to hot springs and swimming pools.
 Desert Eco Tours provides a major source of inspiration here.